d2ep4k/test1/README.md

 ## functional requirements
 - multiple users can create/delete/modify account
 - user can post blog
-- user can edit already posted blog
+- user can modify posted blog
 - user can share their comment on the blog
 - user can reply to a comment
 ---